 - Lack of inappropriate compensatory behaviors, like purging, laxatives, dieting, starving, or excessive exercise as seen in other eating disorders

-Treatment of Binge Eating Disorder
+Treatments for Binge Eating Disorder

-Therapy
+Binge Eating Therapy

 Common types of therapies for treating binge eating disorder include:

-- Long-term psychoanalysis: psychoanalysis may be open-ended and can help uncover the root of the eating issues.
+- Long-term psychoanalysis: Psychoanalysis may be open-ended and can help uncover the root of the eating issues.
 Long-term therapy will be an important part of the recovery process as it’s important to understand how these issues arose and possible solutions to underlying issues, including setting healthy boundaries and self-care.
-Ideally this is done with a Certified Eating Disorder Specialist (CEDS) who has gone through extensive training with the International Association of Eating Disorders Professionals Foundation.24
+Ideally this is done with a Certified Eating Disorder Specialist (CEDS) who has gone through extensive training with the International Association of Eating Disorders Professionals Foundation.15

-- Multi-faceted approach: many centers for eating disorders can offer a fine-tuned and interdisciplinary approach to those struggling with binge eating disorder.
+- Multi-faceted approach: Many centers for eating disorders can offer a fine-tuned and interdisciplinary approach to those struggling with binge eating disorder.
 This would include eating disorder group therapy, individual therapy, medication or psychiatric assessment, and a nutritionist on-hand.
 This may be a good option for the individual looking for a very in-depth, tailored and focused experience of recovery.

 Medication isn’t always necessary to treat binge eating disorder but research shows there are certain medications that can be used in conjunction with other therapeutic interventions.17 Medication will most often be prescribed by a primary care physician, psychiatrist, or nurse practitioner.